bcgov/bcstats-govt-service-locations/README.md

 https://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/

-# create a git repo
-git init
+# the remote for this is a bare clone created with:
 # create a bare clone in shared directory
-git clone --bare remoteness-index ../bare-remote/remoteness-index.git
+git clone --bare remoteness-index 'G:/Operations/Data Science and Analytics/2025 Government Service Locations/remoteness-index.git'

-# in the local repo check the remote is set and add, if not.
-git remote -v
-git remote add origin ../remoteness-index.git

-# colleague can clone a copy of this repo
+# you can clone a copy of this repo
-git clone ../bare-remote/remoteness-index.git
+git clone 'G:/Operations/Data Science and Analytics/2025 Government Service Locations/remoteness-index.git'

 # check if remote is set
 git remote -v
-git remote add origin ../remoteness-index.git
+git remote add origin 'G:/Operations/Data Science and Analytics/2025 Government Service Locations/remoteness-index.git'

-# both repos should be able to add and commit changes
+# you should be able to add and commit changes
 git add .
 git commit -m "commit message" git push origin main